-How To Drain A Keurig Internal Water Tank
+How To Empty Keurig?
+Simple Steps To Drain Internal Tank

 Maybe you are about to go on a vacation for a week.
 Perhaps you are preparing a seasonal home for a period of non use.
 Whatever the reason may be, if you are not going to use your Keurig coffee maker for a week or more, you should empty the water tanks.
 That’s right, “tanks” plural.
 There is the external water tank you can see and, in many models, an internal one that isn’t visible.
 If you don’t drain the Keurig internal tank, mold can grow in it.
 If you live in a cold climate, this water could even freeze inside and damage your brewer.
 Keep reading to learn how to empty Keurig internal water tanks.